Top 10 Copenhagen family attractions when travelling with boys

 Every day at around 12 noon, the Royal Guards march to the beautiful Amalienborg Palace, the main residence of Queen Margrethe and the Royal Family, for the changeover ceremony.

 The number of guards will all depend on if there is a member of the Royal Family in residence.
-Sadly every time I have gone there no one was home as they were always at their summer house.
+Sadly every time I have visited, no one was home as they were always at their summer house.
 That being said it was still worthwhile going.

 It’s all very relaxed but orderly.
 There are no bollards or fences, but there are a few police officers who will politely ask you to move back if you’re standing in the wrong spot.